New jobless claims decline nationwide and in Florida

 Federal unemployment payments of $600 a week ended the last week of July and Congress is still debating over restoring some benefits for the unemployed.

-“Congress I think, unfortunately for the American people has dropped the ball here, it does seem as each hour and day goes by there is an increased sense of urgency,” Hamrick says.
+“Congress, I think, unfortunately for the American people, has dropped the ball here," said Hamrick.
+"It does seem as each hour and day goes by there is an increased sense of urgency."

 Scripps Only Content 2020